 Burning wood and coal

-You can find out more on our burning wood and coal page.
+You can find out more information, including how to report smoke from a chimney in a Smoke Control Area please see our burning wood and coal page.